Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Discussion of the attack method

 \subsection{The Training Phase}

-While the first and second steps of the training phase serve as a foundation for the subsequent conditional diffusion model training, each stage holds its own significance.
-For instance, the proximity of the auxiliary dataset to the training set and the number of images that can be assigned to each label within it can influence the results (see Section 6.3.3 for details).
+While the first and second steps of the training phase serve as a foundation for the subsequent conditional diffusion model training, each stage holds its significance.
+For instance, the proximity of the auxiliary dataset to the training set and the number of images that can be assigned to each label within it can influence the results (see Section VI.C.3 for details).
 Moreover, it is intuitively preferable to assign target labels to data that exhibit extreme closeness to the features.
 Apart from the impact of the dataset, labels play a pivotal role in our approach by guiding the diffusion model toward making noisy predictions for specific targets.
-The third step constitutes the crux of the training phase and through this process, and we can summarize the following advantages of the conditional diffusion model: \begin{enumerate} \item {\bfseries Applied to label-only black-box scenarios. }Previous approach \cite{yuan2023pseudo} using conditional GAN require the computation of gradients by the target model for the purpose of conditional guidance, but our training process only requires the encoding of predicted labels with embedded timestamps.
+The third step constitutes the crux of the training phase and through this process, we can summarize the following advantages of the conditional diffusion model: \begin{enumerate} \item {\bfseries Applied to label-only black-box scenarios. }The state-of-the-art approach \cite{yuan2023pseudo} using conditional GAN requires the computation of gradients by the target model for conditional guidance, but our training process only requires the encoding of predicted labels with embedded timestamps.
+Therefore, it is not necessary to obtain gradient information with the help of a target model to train a powerful attack model in a label-only scenario.
+In contrast to white-box attacks, the effectiveness of an attack model is not directly impacted by the architecture and parameters of the target model.
+Instead, it is determined by the target model’s ability to accurately judge the features of the auxiliary data.
+As such, the more accurately the target model can judge these features, the more effective the attack model training will be.
+This proposition is verified in Section VI.C.

-\item {\bfseries Stable training process. }In contrast to conditional GAN or GAN, training conditional diffusion models does not require adversarial or sophisticated losses.
+\item {\bfseries Stable training process. }In contrast to conditional GAN or GAN, training conditional diffusion models does not require adversarial or sophisticated loss functions.
 As shown in Equation 4, our training uses a uniform loss function to narrow the .

 \item {\bfseries Avoiding MIA overfitting. }As opposed to normal training, MIA requires training the generator on auxiliary data to enable the recovery of the target training set data.
 The GAN itself suffers from the mode collapse problem \cite{bau2019seeing}, and training the generator on the auxiliary data set results in a worse fit.
 However, the conditional diffusion model is trained for specific labels to learn how to recover the probability distribution of the original data from the noise. \end{enumerate}